2008 Chinese milk scandal

 The issue raised concerns about food safety and political corruption in China and damaged the reputation of the country's food exports.
 The World Health Organization called the incident "deplorable" and at least 11 foreign countries halted all imports of Chinese dairy products.
 A number of trials were conducted by the Chinese government resulting in two executions, three sentences of life imprisonment, two 15-year prison sentences, and the firing or forced resignation of seven local government officials and the Director of the Administration of Quality Supervision, Inspection and Quarantine (AQSIQ).
 The former chairwoman of China's Sanlu dairy was sentenced to life in prison.

-In late October 2008, similar adulteration with melamine was discovered in eggs and possibly other food.
+In late October 2008, similar adulteration with melamine was discovered in eggs and possibly other foods.
 The source was traced to melamine being added to animal feed, despite a ban imposed in June 2007 following the scandal over pet food ingredients exported to the United States.